MHML21/minesweeper-ai/README.md

-## I trained an A.I. to beat Minesweeper.. without teaching it any rules!
+## Train an A.I. to beat Minesweeper.. without teaching it any rules!

 Of course, since this is a Reinforcement Learning project, the above statement should be a given.
 After all, Reinforcement Learning is all about having a machine learning model improve through trial-and-error.
 Below is a comparison of a model playing Minesweeper before training and after training on ~half a million games!